Welcome to St Helen and St Katharine's Middle School.

-The Middle School comprises three year groups: 9, 10 and 11.
+Middle School comprises three year groups: 9, 10 and 11.
 On entry into Middle School, students are rearranged into four new tutor groups in which they stay for the three years.
+In this way we ensure continuity of pastoral care and tutors are well placed to offer support through these enjoyable but sometimes demanding years leading up to (I)GCSE.
 We are delighted to welcome a number of new entrants at this stage who are integrated into the newly formed groups.

 In the first term of Year 9 the whole year group and the pastoral staff visit the hugely significant First World War battlefields and memorials in Belgium and France; it is a very valuable time for both students and staff to get to know one another as well as supporting the history curriculum.

 In Years 10 and 11 a number of modern foreign language exchanges take place, to France, Germany and Spain, enabling students to fully immerse themselves in these European cultures and languages.
 Trips to Cornwall for art, Berlin for history, Snowdonia for geography and others also play their part in expanding interests and laying groundwork for future study.